Deforming cyclic covers in towers: Introduction

 \begin{theorem} Suppose $\phi: Z \xrightarrow{} X$ is a cyclic $G$-Galois cover of curves over $k$, and $\psi: Y \xrightarrow{} X$ is its $H$-Galois sub-cover (where $H$ is a quotient of $G$).
 Suppose, moreover, that $\Psi: \mathcal{Y}_R \xrightarrow{} \mathcal{X}_R$ is a deformation of $\psi$ over a complete discrete valuation $R$ of characteristic $p$.
 Then there exists a finite extension $R'/R$, and a deformation $\Phi: \mathcal{Z}_{R'} \xrightarrow{} \mathcal{X}_{R'}$ of $\phi$ over $R'$ that contains $\Psi \otimes_R R': \mathcal{Y}_{R'} \xrightarrow{} \mathcal{X}_{R'}$ as a sub-cover.
 That is, one can always fill in the following commutative diagram of cyclic Galois covers,

 where $\lambda$ is the factor of $\phi$ through $Y$, after maybe a finite extension of $R$. \end{theorem}

 To prove the theorem, we adapt the techniques from \cite{MR3194815}.
 One may first reduce the problem to the case where $\phi$ is a one-point cover.
 Its deformation $\Phi$ can be then regarded as a cover of a rigid disc over $R$ with good reduction (see \S \ref{secreduction}).
 To achieve the right reduction on the disc's boundary, we continuously control the degeneration of $\Phi$'s restrictions from inside to outside.
-These information are kept track in $\Phi$'s \textit{Hurwitz tree}.
-It is a combinatorial-differential object which has the shape of the dual graph of a cover's semistable model, together with the degeneration data of some restrictions of that cover at the corresponding vertices.
+These information are kept track of in $\Phi$'s \textit{Hurwitz tree}.
+It is a combinatorial-differential object which has the shape of the dual graph of a semi-stable model of the cover, together with the degeneration data of some restrictions of that cover at the corresponding vertices.
 The degeneration datum of a cover is derived from its \textit{refined Swan conductor}.
 The conductor was defined by Kato \cite{MR991978} in 1989.
-Since then, it has been studied by many other authors (Saito, Abbes, Vaidehee, Hu, Bah, \ldots) from various points of view (see \cite{MR1465067}, \cite{MR1925338}, \cite{MR3484149}, \cite{MR3726102}, \cite{kato_leal_saito_2019}), and has plenty of applications.
+Since then, it has been studied by many other authors (Matsuda, Tsuzuki, Saito, Abbes, Kedlaya, Xiao, Chiarelotto, Pulita, Leal, Thatte, \ldots ) from various points of view (see \cite{MR1465067},\cite{MR1324636}, \cite{MR1617130},\cite{MR1925338},\cite{MR2904193},\cite{MR2567506}, \cite{MR3726102}, \cite{MR3484149}), and has plenty of applications.

 \begin{remark} The notion of Hurwitz tree was initially formulated for covers in mixed characteristic to tackle the lifting problem for $\mathbb{Z}/p$-covers by Henrio \cite{2000math.....11098H}.
 It was later improved by Bouw, Brewis, and Wewers \cite{MR2254623}, \cite{MR2534115}.
 In \cite{2020arXiv200203719D}, we characterize Hurwitz trees for $\mathbb{Z}/p$-covers of a rigid disc in \textit{equal} characteristic and use them to classify equal-characteristic-$\mathbb{Z}/p$-deformations \cite[Theorem 1.2]{2020arXiv200203719D}. \end{remark}